fossabot/trader.python/README.md

 FEATURES:

 * Diversify your position into "chunks" of a specified volume between price A and B. WORKS GREAT!  #spread trade function including Chunk Trade spread logic & Confirmation#

         (todo: check market conditions, use VWAP to pick, select desired patience level or instant gratification)

 * Print the order books out to X length

 * For Market Orders:

         Checks exact price (total and per bitcoin) @ Market prices by checking opposite Order Book depth for a given volume and price range (lower to upper) and alerts you if cannot be filled immediately, and lets you place a limit order instead

 * Bitcoin Functions:

-calculate and print the total BTC between price A and B
+        Calculate and print the total BTC between price A and B

-match any order to the opposite site of the order book (ie: if buying find a seller) - market order given the amount of BTC and price range check to see if it can be filled as a market order calculate the total price of the order and the average weighted price of each bitcoin
+        Match any order to the opposite site of the order book (ie: if buying find a seller) - market order given the amount of BTC and price range check to see if it can be filled as a market order calculate the total price of the order and the average weighted price of each bitcoin